vishvAsa/kalpAntaram/kANe/v3/4/Appendix.md

 Purle plate of Indravarman in the Ganga year 149 i. e.
 605

 A. D. (E. I. XIV pp. 360, 362 )..
 HECH-Astrologer.
-Occurs in Viṣnu Dk.
+Occurs in Viṣṇu Dk.
 S. III.
 75, Bṭhatsam.

 hitā 2.9.
 Vide p.
 126 above. niacin-Astrologer.
 Occurs in Paithinasi.
 Vide note 193

 above.
 Fre4973-Bailiff who summoned parties and witnesses.
 Vide

 p.
 278 above.
 Filmfagle+---Minister for peace and war.
-Occurs in Viṣnu
+Occurs in Viṣṇu

 dharmottara II.
 24. 17 and in the Mit. on Yāj.
 I. 320 ( which quotes a verse to the effect that the sandhivigrahakārin is to issue a royal grant) and in Gupta Ins.
 No. 1 at p.
 15